eurashin/CS498-Group8/README.md

 The project we are working on is a web app.
 It uses speech-to-text to take user inputs towards tailer-making a Resume.

+##TO ACCESS THE PROJECT:

+go to 128.163.232.240
+Make sure this is in GOOGLE CHROME.
+You will be warned that the 'connection is not secure.'
+Please navigate to advanced settings, and continue to the site.
+This warning is present because we are using a self-signed certificate for HTTPS.

 ## USER BASE:

 Anyone who is looking for employment and plans to build a Resume.
 Future iterations may include different resumes available for